adeo/mozaic-design-system/README.md

 ## :books: Documentation
 We tried to focus on the developer experience, meaning that working with it should be as simple as possible.

-You can report any bug, request a feature or any improvment [filling an issue here](https://github.com/adeo/mozaic-design-system/issues)
+You can report any bug, request a feature or any improvement [filling an issue here](https://github.com/adeo/mozaic-design-system/issues)

 #### Please read the [contributing documentation](https://mozaic.adeo.cloud/Contributing/) before submitting anything.